How to get rid of acne scars

-The second category of acne scars – raised scars – occur when your supportive skin layers produce too much collagen in response to damage.
+The second category of acne scars – raised scars – occurs when your supportive skin layers produce too much collagen in response to damage.
 As a result, bumps and lines can start to form in your surface skin.
-These scars can often be a brighter colour than your skin, making them particularly visible.
+These scars can often be a brighter color than your skin, making them particularly visible.

 Do acne scars go away?